 Under certain conditions, you may want to stop a task.
-The TaskMan User option allows you to do this through the Stop task option ("ST").
+The TaskMan User [XUTM USER] allows you to do this through the Stop task (ST) action.
 Your ability to stop a task depends on the task's status, however.
 If the task has already been stopped, is finished, or it encountered a problem while running and you try to stop it, the Stop task option tells you that the task has already stopped.
 If the task has not yet started running, on the other hand, you can always stop it.
-If the task has designed the task to be stopped by a user.
+If the task has started running, the Stop task action succeeds in stopping it only if the developer who wrote the task has designed the task to be stopped by a user.
 At any rate, it does not cause any problems if you try to stop a running task.

-To stop a task, use the Stop task option.
+To stop a task, use the Stop task action.
 Once you stop a task, it remains in the TASKS (#14.4) file until you edit it to run again or until TaskMan purges it from the Task list.